BendiBudai/COVID-19_RealTimeModeling/README.md

 # COVID-19_RealTimeModeling

 This project is focused on real time COVID-19 modeling in the Hungarian (can be any country where public data is avalible) population.
-I also visualize the results.

 Effective reproduction number estimation with Wallinga and Teunis / Cori methods.

-SIR and SEIR model implementation.
+Different SIR and SEIR model implementations for different scenarios.

+I also visualize the results in R. plots.